geoserver/geoserver/doc/en/developer/source/quickstart/intellij.rst

 Before Running Geoserver
 ---------------------------

-Geoserver rely on other libraries that are manatined in parallel under the same project umbrella.
-Those are Geotools and GeoWebCacheException.
-So for good installation and setup of geoserver dev environment you better want to apply the following:
+GeoServer relies on other libraries that are manatined in parallel under the same project umbrella.
+These are Geotools and GeoWebCache.
+So for easier installation and setup of the GeoServer developmwnt environment you need to apply the following:

 #.
 Download the code of both and execute mvn clean install to them.
     `Geotools <https://github.com/geotools/geotools>`_